Readers / Literature

 Molière understood profoundly what makes us noble, pathetic, outrageous and funny, and in his splendid comedies satirized human folly to perfection.
 One of the best of his plays – and one of the greatest of all comedies – is The Misanthrope, first performed in 1666, when the King of France himself had assumed patronage of Molière's company, and the actor/playwright was at the height of his career.
 Translated into English verse and introduced by Richard Wilbur.

-Robert Fitzgerald's translation of Homer's Odyssey is the best and best-loved modern translation of the greatest of all epic poems.
+Robert Fitzgerald's translation of Homer's The Odyssey is the best and best-loved modern translation of the greatest of all epic poems.
 Since 1961, this Odyssey has sold more than two million copies, and it is the standard translation for three generations of students and poets.
 Farrar, Straus and Giroux is delighted to publish a new edition of this classic work.
 Fitzgerald's supple verse is ideally suited to the story of Odysseus' long journey back to his wife and home after the Trojan War.
 Homer's tale of love, adventure, food and drink, sensual pleasure, and mortal danger reaches the English-language reader in all its glory.

 A terrifying account of the Nazi death camp horror that turns a young Jewish boy into an agonized witness to the death of his family...the death of his innocence...and the death of his God.
-Penetrating and powerful, as personal as The Diary Of Anne Frank, Night awakens the shocking memory of evil at its absolute and carries with it the unforgettable message that this horror must never be allowed to happen again.
+Penetrating and powerful, as personal as The Diary Of Anne Frank, Night by author Elie Wiesel awakens the shocking memory of evil at its absolute and carries with it the unforgettable message that this horror must never be allowed to happen again.

-Caustic and hilarious, Candide has ranked as one of the world's great satires since its first publication in 1759.
+Caustic and hilarious, Voltaire's Candide has ranked as one of the world's great satires since its first publication in 1759.
 It concerns the adventures of the youthful Candide, disciple of Dr. Pangloss, who was himself a disciple of Leibniz.
 In the course of his travels and adventures in Europe and South America, Candide saw and suffered such misfortune that it was difficult for him to believe this was "the best of all possible worlds" as Dr. Pangloss had assured him.
 Indeed, it seemed to be quite the opposite.
 In brilliantly skewering such naïveté, Voltaire mercilessly exposes and satirizes romance, science, philosophy, religion, and government – the ideas and forces that permeate and control the lives of men.
-Translated and edited by Robert M Adams.
+This Candide book was translated and edited by Robert M Adams.